 As for the show itself, it's been a treat to see our wilderness and wildlife through the eyes of so many talented local artists.
 From oil paintings and pen-and-ink drawings to sculpture, ceramics, wearable art, and photography, Idyllwild: Coming Home is an eclectic tribute to a remarkable place.

-If you're in Southern California, you may already be aware that Idyllwild makes for a great weekend getaway or day trip.
+If you're in Southern California, you may already know that Idyllwild makes for a great weekend getaway or day trip.
 So come on up for the art and stay for the wine (or vice versa, Middle Ridge offers a wonderful selection of both).
 The show remains up through Labor Day.

 Middle Ridge Winery & Tasting Gallery 54301 N Circle Dr, Idyllwild, CA 92549 Closed Tuesdays.
 Call for hours: 951-659-9000.